dojo/docs/dojo/_base/Color.rst

 =====

 As with the rest of ``dojo/_base`` modules, if you are running the Dojo loader in legacy mode (``async: false``) this module is automatically loaded.
-If if it automatically loaded, you should require it in to have access to its
+Even if it is automatically loaded, you should require it in to have access to its
 features:

 .. js ::